 It’s easy to have the best of intentions when it comes to saving.
 But I think we can all relate to a situation where we spend more than we plan to.
 Setting up an automatic transfer to savings is the best way to make sure it happens every month.

 I don’t know about you, but I love those cash windfalls that come in throughout the year.
-Sometimes it’s a tax return (or finding out you owe less in taxes than you had saved, which is what happened to me this year).
+Sometimes it’s a tax return (or finding out you owe less in taxes than you had saved).
 It could also be a little bonus or a raise at work.

 Another windfall many people don’t think about is that extra paycheck some people get a couple of months per year.
 If you get paid every other week, then there are actually two months per year where you get three paychecks instead of two.
 I always look forward to those months, as my husband gets those extra paychecks.